 What are some statistics about Baby Boomers and housing?

-- Nearly a quarter of Baby Boomers expect their parents or in-laws to move in with them – and half anticipate that living arrangement are excited about it.
+Nearly a quarter of Baby Boomers expect their parents or in-laws to move in with them – and half that anticipate such a living arrangement are excited about it.
 (AARP)

 What are the costs of nursing homes and senior care vs. the Inspired In-Law™ Cottage?